alf-p-steinbach/Basic-programming-tutorials-using-C-/linked_lists/linked_lists_tutorial.md

     }
 ~~~

 This approach/design might be described as *modification based*, as opposed to the more clean *expression based* user code that returning a pointer as function result, allows.
 With C++98 and C++03 efficient expression based designs for “large” function results could be horribly complicated.
 For example, check out [Andrei Alexandrescu’s C++03 Mojo article](https://www.drdobbs.com/move-constructors/184403855).
 But with the move semantics introduced in C++11, not to mention the guaranteed RVO optimization of C++17, the ideal of expression based has become practical.
-And our fourth and fifth possible designs are expresison based.
+And our fourth and fifth possible designs are expression based.

 ---